Corporate manslaughter: Identification doctrine

 This approach holds that the offence of corporate manslaughter is made out when an individual commits all the elements of the offence of manslaughter and that person is sufficiently senior to be seen as the controlling mind of the corporation.
-Prior to the Corporate Manslaughter and Corporate Homicide Act 2007, this is how the law applied in England and Wales.
+Prior to the Corporate Manslaughter and Corporate Homicide Act 2007, this was how the law applied in England and Wales.

 Aggregation doctrine

 This approach, known in the U.S. as the collective knowledge doctrine, aggregates all the acts and mental elements of various company employees and finds the offence if all the elements of manslaughter are made out, though not necessarily within a single controlling mind.
 This approach is used in the U.S. but has been rejected in England and Wales.

 Reactive corporate fault

 This idea was proposed by Fisse and Braithwaite.
 They proposed that where an individual had committed the actus reus of manslaughter, a court should have the power to order the employing corporation to institute measures to prevent further recurrence and should face criminal prosecution should they fail to do so.